SoLAr-Neutrinos/CLSim/README.md

 ## Input Files

 Use [qpixg4](https://github.com/Q-Pix/qpixg4) for the G4 generation.
+(We should probably fork that at some point to have something like this - Talk to Johnny about this!)

 ## Run